-- Wash the outside of the squash.
+- Wash the squash.

 - Remove the stem and blossom end.